-O'G Name Land off Nation (Cald Land Made Nation (CA) Illian control of the last terms and Site Name: Land off Netherfield Lane, Meden Vale (ref 51) Highways and Sustainable Transport A () () () () Poor access to the MARR but reasonable access to the M1 via junctions 29a/30.
-Access onto Netherfield Development Details: 120 homes Lane.
+O'C. Name I and off Nation (Cald Lane Made Note (CA) Illian control of the last terms and Site Name: Land off Netherfield Lane, Meden Vale (ref 51) Highways and Sustainable Transport A () () () () Size: 4.95ha Poor access to the MARR but reasonable access to the M1 via junctions 29a/30.
+Development Details: 120 homes Lane.
 Access to the Bus stops on Netherfield Land (routes 11 and 12b).
-Will imp Street/Wood Street junction in Market Warsop; a contribution of about £56k identi within immediate or wider area; need for improvements.
+Will impact on A60 Church Street/Wood Street junction in Market Warsop; a contribution of about £56k identi within immediate or wider area; need for improvements.
 Potential to join up with strategic trail along River Meden.
 Green Infrastructure and Environment Infrastructure Requirements Within strategic GI network but not within 400m of open space.
 Developm A moderate sized site; contributions towards libraries, health and education expenses existing open gap between settlements.
 Located close to recreational corr £740k identified (excluding highways).
 Unlikely to provide on-site infrastructure; of restored colliery and River Meden which includes strategic trails; thus, or Medan Vale.
 Will help support the vitality of Medan Vale.
 Based on other sites in connections to these.
 Within 'conserve' landscape (SH29).
-Grade 2 agriculture agriculture connections to these. iltural land. not require upgrade but there may be a medium impact on sewage infrastructure; this will need to be Faculti Danelit confirmed.
+Grade 2 agriculture agriculture connections to these. iltural land. not require upgrade but there may be a medium impact on sewage infrastructure; this will need to be Faculti Denefit confirmed.
 Economic Benefit Deliverability Site is likely to be too small to provide onsite employment or retail.
 Reaso Low risk site.
 Greenfield.
 Medium sales values expected.
 Single landowner and • employment sites in Shirebrook.
 Good links to the nearby redevelopment interest.
-Delivery expected later in the plan period (2026/27 onwards) due to competition from sites at Market which includes employment.
+Delivery expected later in the plan period (2026/27 onwards) due to com ipetition from sites at Market which includes employment.
 Limited retail facilities in Meden Vale; higher level of facilities Warsop which are more advanced (refs 35 and 36). located in Market Warsop district centre.
 H. 24 a see Flood Risk afa.a.a Heritage havitaaa aasata within ay Low risk of fluvial flooding (within FZ1).
 Minimal overlap with 1 in 1000 risk Not assessed in Heritage Impact Assessment.
 No designated or non-designated layer, but overall negative effect as the site is located within an indicative a irea oi concentrated near to site.
-Conservation Area, historic settlement core and non-designated assets within Church Warsop but site unlikely to be part of historic setting as housing located in-between.
-Known archaeological interest run off.
-Provision of SuDS would help manage surface water runoff. identified south of Church Warsop and along River Meden; on-site investigations recommended.
+Conservation Area, historic settlement core and non-designated ass run off.
+Provision of SuDS would help manage surface water runoff. but site unlikely to be part of historic setting as housing located in-between.
+Know identified south of Church Warsop and along River Meden; on-site investigations recommended.
 Site directly Sustainability Appraisal south of former Welbeck Colliery but no landmarks remaining.
-Sustainability Appraisal SA1 Housing SA8 Natural Resources (B Flooding) SA2 Health SA8 Natural Resources (C Ground Water) SA3 Green Spaces and Culture SA9 Waste · N/A SA4 Community Safety SA10 Energy N/A SA5 Social Capital SA11 Transport (Sustainable modes) SA6 Biodiversity (A Designated Sites) SA11 Transport (B Access to Schools) SA6 Biodiversity (B Enhancement) SA12 Employment SA7 Built and Natural Assets (A Heritage) SA13 Innovation SA14 Business Land & Infrastructure SA8 Natural Resources (A Soil) the state of the s
+Sustainability Appraisal SA1 Housing SA8 Natural Resources (B Flooding) SA2 Health SA8 Natural Resources (C Ground Water) SA3 Green Spaces and Culture SA9 Waste · N/A SA4 Community Safety SA10 Energy N/A SA5 Social Capital SA11 Transport (Sustainable modes) SA6 Biodiversity (A Designated Sites) SA11 Transport (B Access to Schools) SA6 Biodiversity (B Enhancement) SA12 Employment SA7 Built and Natural Assets (A Heritage) SA13 Innovation SA7 Built and Natural Assets (B Landscape) SA14 Business Land & Infrastructure SA8 Natural Resources (A Soil) the state of the s